google/comprehensive-rust/src/structure.md

 * Day 1: Basic Rust, ownership and the borrow checker.
 * Day 2: Compound data types,  pattern matching, the standard library.
 * Day 3: Traits and generics, error handling, testing, unsafe Rust.
-* Day 4: Concurrency in Rust and interoperatibilty with other languages
+* Day 4: Concurrency in Rust and interoperability with other languages

 > **Exercise for Day 4:** Do you interface with some C/C++ code in your project
 > which we could attempt to move to Rust?
 The fewer dependencies the better.